Strengthening Instruction in Tennessee Elementary Schools: Focus on Mathematics

 - University of Tennessee at Chattanooga

-The most recent Summer Mathematics Leadership Institute, an initiative of SITES-M, took place in July 2011.
-A record 300 teachers, principals, faculty and university officials from across Tennessee participated in an intensive two-week event, hosted by Tennessee State University with support from ETS, designed to improve mathematics teaching and learning for children in Tennessee schools.
+At the 2011 Summer Mathematics Leadership Institute for example, a record 300 teachers, principals, faculty and university officials from across Tennessee participated in an intensive two-week event, hosted by Tennessee State University with support from ETS, designed to improve mathematics teaching and learning for children in Tennessee schools.

 "At its heart, this institute and the larger SITES-M project are about putting stronger teachers in our classrooms," says Michael T. Nettles, Senior Vice President of ETS's Policy Evaluation & Research Center.